Wildlife Guide: Maned Wolf

 Distinguishing Characteristics

-The maned wolf’s long red-gold hair with black details and slim, delicate snout is similar to a red fox but they are taller and bigger.
+The Mane!
+The maned wolf’s long red-gold hair with black details and slim, delicate snout are similar to a red fox, but they are taller and bigger.
 Their long, slim legs evolved to help them peer over the tall grasses of their habitat.
-The lower portion is black making them look like they are wearing stockings.
-These disproportionately lengthy limbs give them their nickname “Fox-on-stilts.”
-Their ears are significant too, up to 7 inches (18 cm), but their short tail is only 18 inches (45 cm) – falling about half-way down their long legs.
-Males and females are about the same size.
+The lower portion is black, making it look like they are wearing stockings.
+Their disproportionately lengthy limbs give them their nickname “Fox-on-stilts.”

 Maned wolves get their name from the distinctive black hair that runs in a stripe from the backs of their heads to their shoulders.
 This hair stands straight up when they are agitated and appears very much like a mane.